Here’s Your Local Guide to the Best Shelling Beaches in and Around Fort Myers Beach

 Bowman’s Beach

-Bowman’s Beach on Sanibel Island is a favorite among shell enthusiasts and one of the best beaches for shells.
+Bowman’s Beach is a favorite among shell enthusiasts.
 This beach offers a wide variety of shells, including:

 • Lightning whelks